OnlyJ22/StudyToWGU/CS 109/Ch6.md

 * The **`main` method** is the **entry point** for every Java program.
 * Well-written methods increase **modularity**, **reusability**, and **readability**.

-Here is your content on the **Java Main Method**, properly formatted in the structured layout:

----

 ### Section 2: Main Method Structure

 ---